A Localized Method for the Multi-commodity Flow Problem: Introduction

 \section{Introduction}

-The \emph{multi-commodity flow problem} (MFP) is the problem of designing flow of several different commodities through a common network with arc capacities.
-Given a directed graph \(G(V,A)\), a capacity function \(u : A \rightarrow Q^+\), \(K\) origin-destination pairs of nodes , defined by \(K_k=(s_k, t_k, d_k)\) where \(s_k\) and \(t_k\) are the origin and destination of commodity \(k\), and \(d_k\) is the demand.
-The flow of commodity \(k\) along arc \((i,j)\) is \(f^k_{ij}\).
-The objective is to obtain an assignment of flow which satisfies the demand for each commodity without violating the capacity constraints.
+The \emph{multicommodity flow problem} involves designing the flow for several different commodities through a common network with varying edge capacities.
+We are given a directed graph $G(V,E)$ with $n$ vertices and $m$ edges, a capacity function $u : E \rightarrow \mathbb{Q}^+$, and $K$ commodities.
+Each commodity $k$ is defined by an origin-destination pair $(s_k, t_k)$ and a demand $d_k$.
+The objective is to find a flow assignment that satisfies the demand for each commodity without violating edge capacity constraints.
 The constraints can be summarized as follows: